artysta/MTSChrzanow/README.md

 }
 ```

-The last thing that you should do is to add this appliaction (Android & iOS) to your Firebase project, download Google Services config files and add these to the appliaction.
+The last thing that you should do is to add this appliaction (**Android & iOS**) to your **Firebase project**, download **Google Services config files** and add these to the appliaction.
 If you want to know how to do this check my "tutorial" - https://github.com/artysta/FirebaseAuthApp or read blog post on my website if you are polish speaker - http://adriankurek.pl/2020/09/24/xamarin-forms-cross-platform-firebase-authentication/.

+## TODO:
+ - tests,
+ - dark theme support,
+ - cache images & other data,
+ - app localization & string resources,
+ - bug fixes,
+ - ...